 And yet, such power became even bigger when these submarines arrived at Kings Bay.
 Navy engineers modified the submarines to carry modern Trident I C-4 missiles.
 With this update, each sub was powerful enough as eight times (!) the entire firepower utilized in World War II.

-But the power-scale of Kings Bay submarines did not finish there.
+However, the power scale of Kings Bay submarines did not finish there.
 By the 1990s, Squadron Sixteen became history, giving its place to Squadron Twenty.

-This squadron had eight Ohio submarines, each with twenty-four sixty-tons Trident II D5 missiles.
+This squadron had eight Ohio submarines, each with twenty-four sixty-ton Trident II D-5 missiles.
 At the same time, each of these missiles has eight nuclear warheads.
 Only one of these warheads has the same explosive power of 182 billion pounds of TNT.

 As of today, Squadron Twenty has reduced its number of submarines from eight to five.
 Something that makes total sense, since there was no need for such destructive power.